kylezparker/blog-112/README.md

 3.1.
 Create a super user for the admin panel
 3.2.
 Log into the admin panel
 4. Create 3 posts with dummy data

+# Implement password change

+1. Create a template for the password change view that allows us to render a form 1.1.
+The template must match the look and feel of our site.

+2. Create a template for the password change done view that allows us to display a confirmation message, letting us know our password change was successful.
+2.1.
+The template must match the look and feel of our site.

+password_change_form.html
+registration/password_change_done.html